Updated 11/27/2023: When you Pick a puppy from a litter it can be an exciting yet daunting experience, especially if you’re first-time dog owners.

 - Do you want them to be independent or eager to please?

 If you are allowed to pick a puppy from the litter, you need to know where you are in the picking order.
 If you were the last person to send in a deposit you will not have an option to choose.
 You will simply be given the remaining puppy after everyone else has made their picks.

 If you get to pick a puppy from the entire litter take some time to think about what you are looking for in an adult dog.
 Use the questions above to help you determine what your needs are.
 Then discuss what you are looking for with the breeder and let them guide you to the pup that best fits you.

 Your breeder should be spending time with the puppies as they grow.
 During this time an experienced breeder will get to know the puppy’s individual personalities and traits.
 By the time the puppies are ready to be picked, the breeder should have a good idea of what each puppy’s temperament will be like as an adult.

-It is in the best interest of your breeder to make sure you go home with the right dog.
+It is in the best interest of your breeder to make sure you go home with the right choice for you.

 How to Pick a Puppy from a Litter

 Regardless of where you get your puppy from, the process to pick a puppy from a litter is the same.